3kh0/bing-rewards/README.md

 - Storing passwords locally, even if they are hashed, should be handled with caution. **The user should avoid getting set up on a shared computer.**
 - Using automated searches to redeem rewards points can result in permanent Microsoft account ban.
 Use at your own discretion.

-## Known Issues
+## Known Issues (Updated Dec 2019)
-- Engagement in daily offers suddenly hangs.
-- Quiz offers failing to complete.

-Headless mode takes care of most, but not all of these issues.
+- When user is still at Level 1, none of the searches work, I believe Bing very recently changed their Level 1 set-up.
+- The first daily offer shows "failed to complete" on the terminal because the quiz doesn't appear when clicked, but Bing gives the points anyways so it's a non-issue.

 Some of these bug fixes may also be rolled out in newer builds.
-You can ensure you have the latest release by deleting the contents of *__BingRewards/drivers/__* and the most up-to-date driver will automatically be downloaded the next time you run the program.